-Health benefits of goldenseal includes:
+Health benefits of goldenseal include:

-Powdered rootstock of goldenseal was often used as a form of snuff, and it acted to reduce inflammation and infection in the sinus cavities.
+The powdered rootstock of goldenseal was often used as a form of snuff, and it acted to reduce inflammation and infection in the sinus cavities.
 The strong antimicrobial properties of goldenseal rootstock helped people quickly relieve sinus conditions and prevent ongoing illness with the use of this remedy.
 Now, the snuff form of goldenseal rootstock isn’t as commonly used, but the powdered form can still be purchased in capsule form.

-The antimicrobial and antioxidant properties of goldenseal make it very effective for people suffering from skin conditions, such as psoriasis, eczema, acne, or dry skin.
+The antimicrobial and antioxidant properties of goldenseal make it very effective for people suffering from skin conditions, such as psoriasis, eczema, acne or dry skin.
 Skin infections come in many shapes and sizes, including bacterial, viral, and fungal, but topical salves and tinctures of goldenseal can quickly eliminate that inflammation and neutralize the infection.

 Increasing your appetite often means an increase in your metabolism, as your body is burning calories faster.
-Also, following an illness, injury, or trauma, one’s appetite can often suffer, causing more physical and psychological repercussions.
+Also, following an illness, injury or trauma, one’s appetite can often suffer, causing more physical and psychological repercussions.
 Goldenseal has been linked to boosting appetite for generations.

-Detoxify the Body
+Detoxifies the Body

 Not only does goldenseal act as a laxative in many cases, but it is also a hepatic substance, meaning that it helps to clean out the blood and detoxify the body.
-The liver and kidneys do a whole lot of work for us, and anything to make their jobs a bit easier is a good idea.
+The liver and kidneys do a whole lot of work for us and anything to make their jobs a bit easier is a good idea.
 The hepatic nature of goldenseal can help with circulation and reduce your risk of chronic blood-borne disease.